Books for Heroic Gents

 Continue Your Manly Education

-This is a very eclectic list because men from numerous backgrounds and cultures contributed to it.
-Many great and manly books are left out, as only 100 made the cut.
+These is a very eclectic lists because men from numerous backgrounds and cultures contributed to it.
+Many great and manly books and films are left out, as only 100 made the cut.
 But it’s a beginning, and as such, is designed to give you more resources in your life-long quest to be all you can.

 -